covid-saarani/covid-saarani/README.md

 # Covid Saarani (कोविड सारणी)

-This is the documentation for Covid Saarani (कोविड सारणी), which is an API / Dashboard for India's COVID-19 data fetched from Union Government's sources.
+This is the documentation for Covid Saarani (कोविड सारणी), which is an API / Dashboard for India's COVID-19 data pieced together from multiple Union Government's sources.
 Covid Saarani's data and workflow is _entirely_ on GitHub.

 Prefer using this over directly spamming and parsing Government websites.